Polyxo/node-cctalk/README.md

 High-level API to send commands and receive replies.

 Arguments:
-- command: The command to send (must implement CCCommand API)
+- command: The command to send (must implement CCCommand API). command.dest will be set to the device's address.
 Returns:
 - A promise that will fulfill with the reply from the device (as a ccCommand) as soon as it has been received.

-**Note:** If you use this function, don't use the raw ccBus.sendCommand() function to send data to this device. ccTalk commands and replies can only be matched when their order is known.
-Therefore a ccDevice keeps an internal list of commands and sends them one by one, waiting for a reply each time.
-Using ccBus.sendCommand() with a device address already in use might confuse this algorithm.
-Choose ccBus.sendCommand() or ccDevice.sendCommand() and stick with it!

 #### CoinDetector